IBM-Bluemix-Docs/mass-data-migration/return-device.md

 3. From your {{site.data.keyword.cloud_notm}} resource list, select your provisioned instance of {{site.data.keyword.mdms_short}}.
 4. In the _Request details_ tab, navigate to the Shipping Info section.
 5. Click **Print return label** to print the shipping label for the device, and then attach the label to the device.
-6. Notify the carrier, and return the device to the data center.
+6. Schedule a pickup with your carrier, and return the device to the data center.